Leica SL3 Review

 If 60 megapixels are too much for your workflow, you can shoot RAW at 36 and 18 megapixels too.
 I did not get a chance to try this.

-The sample images in this review can be viewed up to 2500 pixels wide depending on your monitor size.
-Please click to view larger photos if viewed on your PC or laptop, or pinch-zoom if you are viewing on your phone.
+The sample images in this review can be viewed up to 2500 pixels wide, depending on your monitor size.
+Please click to view larger photos if you are viewing them on your PC or laptop or pinch-zoom if you are viewing them on your phone.

 Conclusion

-Despite a few niggles the Leica SL3 is an absolute joy to use and the images it produces rival that of larger-than-full-frame cameras such as the GFX100 II that I reviewed a couple of weeks ago.
+Despite a few niggles the Leica SL3 is an absolute joy to use, and the images it produces rival that of larger-than-full-frame cameras such as the GFX100 II that I reviewed a couple of weeks ago.

-The build quality of the GFX100 II is excellent but I found the SL3 to be a notch above it.
+The build quality of the GFX100 II is excellent, but I found the SL3 to be a notch above it.
 The GFX100 II has other advantages in its removable 9.44m-Dot EVF with 1X magnification, which is about as good as it gets, and a rear LCD that tilts in the portrait orientation.

 It is nice to see phase-detect autofocus in an SL camera but it is also worth mentioning that the SL cameras are excellent for adapting M-Mount lenses.
 The variable option to shoot RAW at 60, 36, or 18 megapixels makes it a versatile tool for many topics and genres.